A Persistent Myth Debunked

 Conclusion

-While it’s understandable that cold weather and colds are linked, it’s important to remember that cold itself does not create viruses.
-The rise in colds during winter is more due to behavioral and environmental factors.
-By being aware of how cold viruses spread, you can protect yourself better — regardless of the temperature outside.
-So wear a warm coat to stay comfortable, but know that it does not directly prevent or cause you to become ill.
+While it is understandable that cold weather and colds are linked, it is important to remember that cold itself does not cause viruses.
+The increase in colds in winter is more due to behavioral and environmental factors.
+By being aware of how cold viruses spread, you can better protect yourself — regardless of the temperature outside.
+So put on a warm coat to keep yourself comfortable, but know that it does not directly prevent or cause you to get sick.